robnijssen/Robot-With-Character/README.md

 # Robot-With-Character
 This package contains a control structure for the UR5 robotic arm, made for the Close Encounters project in the Adaptive Robotics minor at Fontys Eindhoven.

-This contains state machine structure in python files, launch files for launching them, and some handy things like a gripper check.
+This contains state machine structure in python files, launch files for launching them, and some handy things like a gripper check and an file creator to record new animations.

 ## dependancies: